scc-digitalhub/hub/catalog/functions/download-sentinel-data/0.11.7/README.md

 ## Usage

 The function is of kind container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
-It uses the base image of sentinel-tools deploved in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
+It uses the base image of sentinel-tools developed in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
 For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).

 ```python
 string_dict_data = """{